-Based on a 2032 system and resource buildout consistent with the 2021 Preferred System Plan, we estimate a 4-hour energy storage fleet of 13.6 GW to potentially yield \$830 million to \$1.35 billion per year in net grid benefits (Figure 46).
+Based on a 2032 system and resource buildout consistent with the 2021 Preferred System Plan, we estimate a 4-hour energy storage fleet of 13.6 GW to potentially yield \$835 million to \$1.34 billion per year in net grid benefits (Figure 46).
 Up to about 10 GW of energy storage would help to avoid renewable curtailments and replacement renewable energy credits (RPS savings), move energy to high-value times and displace inefficient natural gas-fired generation, reduce GHG emissions, and provide RA capacity when needed (energy and RA capacity value).
-The energy time shift value of energy storage grows as more variable renewable generation is added to the system.
-By 2045, we expect the potential energy time shift value to grow far beyond the 2032 levels and for more of the energy storage portfolio to contribute to that set of services.
+The energy value of energy storage grows as more variable renewable generation is added to the system.
+By 2045, we expect the potential energy value to grow far beyond the 2032 levels and for more of the energy storage portfolio to contribute to that set of services.
+This analysis accounts for future growth in benefits as more renewables are added to the system and offsetting impacts of storage market penetration.
+Costs are assumed within a recent historical range since most of this future capacity is already contracted (see Attachment B for full detail).